-3E ine maps provided in source b below to answer the questions below.
-What do the colors/shades on the map mean?
-What patterns do you notice?
-Was the percentage for your school/neighborhood/part of the city higher or lower than what you would have expected?
+Step 1: Research community impact. □ W maps provided in Source D below to answer the questions below: hat do the colors/shades on the map mean?
+What patterns do you notice? as the percentage for your school/neighborhood/part of the city higher or lower than what by would have expected?
 Explain.

-Looking at the overall map, why do you think some areas of Chicago voted more than others?
+0 Looking at the overall map, why do you think some areas of Chicago voted more than others?
 Is this data similar to what you learned from your interviews?

-Phase 2, Step 2: Focus and narrow your research

-Here you will work to better understand elections and voting, and any causes to issues you've learned about in the previous steps.
-Document your answers in your journal, and make a note of any NEW questions that you have as you investigate.

-- A. Why are elections and voting important? - B. Who is eligible (eligible: to have the right to do something) to vote in Illinois elections? - C. How does someone register (register: to sign up) to vote in Illinois? - D. Why do some people vote while others don't? - E. Are there some barriers (obstacles or things that get in the way) to voting in some communities that don't exist in others?
-Why do these barriers exist?

-Use Sources A, B and C below to answer the questions.
-You should also use your research from Phase 1 interviews, and map analysis to help you answer the questions.
+Step 2: Focus and narrow your research lear NEW [ [ e you will work to better understand elections, voting, and any causes for the issues you've ned about in the previous steps.
+Document your answers in your journal, and make a note of any voluestions that you have as you investigate.
+Why are elections and voting important?
+Who is eligible (eligible: to have the right to do something) to vote in Illinois elections?
+How does someone register (register: to sign up) to vote in Illinois?
+Why do some people vote while others don't?
+Are there some barriers (obstacles or things that get in the way) to voting in some communities that don't exist in others?
+Why do these barriers exist? the Sources A, B, and C; your research from Phase 1 interviews; and map analysis to help you answer questions: Did anything you learned surprise you?
+Do you feel any barriers are more important than others?
+Explain.
+What information would be the most helpful in convincing those who can but don't vote, to vote?
+Step 3: Analyze the issue(s)and assess possible solutions. [ all the reasons you found why some people don't vote.
+Which barrier seems the most important to address and why?
+Is there a barrier you have identified that doesn't seem to have a solution?

-Reflection:

-- A. Did anything you learned surprise you? - B. Do you feel any barriers are more important than others?
-Explain. - C. What information would be the most helpful in convincing those who can but don't vote, to vote?

-Phase 2, Step 4: Analyze the issue(s) and assess possible solutions.

-List all the reasons you found why some people don't vote.

-- D. Which barrier seems the most important to address and why? - E. Is there a barrier you have identified that doesn't seem to have a solution?
 Explain.